Ailing elephant sparks debate about future of Pakistan's Karachi Zoo

 Despite public outcry after video of elephant Noor Jehan limping and struggling to stand went viral on media, government says it has no plans to close Karachi Zoo.

-Nestled between a cluster of high-raised and bustling markets in Pakistan's commercial capital, Karachi Zoo has long been a favourite attraction for animal lovers and tourists.
+Nestled between a cluster of high-rises and bustling markets in Pakistan's commercial capital, Karachi Zoo has long been a favourite destination for animal lovers and tourists.

 Established in 1870 and officially named Karachi Zoological Gardens, the site is home to hundreds of wild animals, birds and reptiles that continue to attract a large number of visitors, particularly children, despite dwindling fascination due to years of neglect.